Table No. 21: Critical response

-Critics have praised the story but have criticized the way the issue of ragging is kept under wraps.
-Ankur Pathak of Rediff.com says that "Table No. 21 should be watched for the reactive social commentary that it is and should not be misconceived as a vigilante film."
-Rated it 3 out of 5 stars.
+Critics praised the story but criticized the way the issue of ragging is kept under wraps.
+Ankur Pathak of Rediff.com said that "Table No. 21 should be watched for the reactive social commentary that it is and should not be misconceived as a vigilante film", and rated it 3 out of 5 stars.
 Madhureeta Mukherjee of The Times of India rated the film 3 out of 5 stars.